SenseiAree/areetramod-mystera-legacy/README.md

 # areetramod mystera legacy
  A Simple Modded UI of Mystera Legacy to alter the frontend only.
-This Mod can track your passwords if needed so use wisely.
+This Mod can track your passwords if needed, so use wisely.
+For user reference, the javascript code of Mystera Legacy UI has been pasted in the folder named reference.
+Please note that the reference file is not used or owned by the author and is not responsible for any mishaps if altered.
+ Kindly use only the supplied source code in the src folder.
+The application is still under development and is on early access.
+You can check for regular updates in this Git repository.
+Thanks for using the mod.
+Happy Gaming.